woweeclapper/AirfareCalculator/README.md

 It includes both the **original assignment code** and a **refactored version** to demonstrate improvement.

 ## Features
-- Choose between Hawaii or Bahamas
+- Choose between Hawaii, Bahamas, or Cancun
-- Select airline: US Air or Delta
+- Select airline: US Air, Delta, United
 - Handles adult and child ticket pricing
 - Input validation for passenger counts
 - Refactored version with cleaner functions and reusable logic